syumai/vue-native-custom-transformer-plugin/README.md

 ## What is this?

-* Plugin to add supports for custom languages like Pug, Sass in [vue-native](https://vue-native.io/) component.
+* Plugin to add supports for custom languages like Pug, Stylus in [vue-native](https://vue-native.io/) component.

 ## How to use